 Borrowings are initially recognized at fair value, net of transaction costs incurred, and subsequently recognized at amortized cost.
 Any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the Income Statement during the term of the borrowing using the effective interest method.
 Borrowings are derecognized when the obligation specified in the contract is discharged, cancelled or expired.
-Borrowings are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for at least 12 months after the balance sheet date.
+Borrowings are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for, or the liability is due to be settled at least 12 months after the balance sheet date.

-The Group has earn out obligations on the interests held by management of the subsidiaries in the subsidiaries.
-These earn out obligations are recognized as financial liabilities in the Balance Sheet.
-Changes in the value of these earn out obligations held by management of the subsidiaries are recognized in the Income Statement.
+The Group has contingent consideration obligations on the interests held by former owners or management of the subsidiaries in the subsidiaries.
+These contingent consideration obligations are recognized as financial liabilities in the Balance Sheet.
+Changes in the value of these contingent consideration obligations are recognized in the Income Statement.

 Inventories are stated at the lower of cost and net realizable value.
 Cost is determined by the weighted average cost method.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 Costs of inventories include the transfer from equity of any gains and losses on qualifying cash flow hedges on purchases of inventories.

-Cash and cash equivalents comprise bank balances, cash on hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less which are available on demand.
+Cash and cash equivalents comprise bank balances including cash pool assets, cash on hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less which are available on demand.
 These are carried in the Balance Sheet at face value.

 Ordinary shares are classified as equity attributable to equity holders.
 Costs directly connected to the issuance of new shares are deducted from the proceeds and recognized in equity.